Environmental & Sustainability Studies

 - Submit a SCIF grant.

-- Work with a professor on a UROP project.
+- Work with a professor on a UROP or SPUR project, and apply for Wilkes Scholars.

 - Hold a student leadership position.